The Christian Identity Movement is also known as Anglo-Israelism, Israel Identity.

 Membership: less than 50,000.
 In America only.

-Nativism was a philosophy that those not born in America (excluding American Indians) and were not Protestant were harmful to the American System.
-In particular, a strong anti-catholic disposition was advocated.
-Manifestations of this philosophy resulted in physical persecutions of many Catholics in New York.
+Nativism was a philosophy that those not born in America (excluding American Indians) and were not Protestant, were harmful to the American System.
+In particular, a strong anti-Catholic disposition was advocated.
+Manifestations of this philosophy resulted in physical persecution of many Catholics in New York.

 An early proponent of this movement, Charles Carroll, wrote a book called The Negro a Beast.
 He considered Negroes to be subhuman.
 The KKK is usually associated with this group.

 Doctrines: a theological system centered on a racist/anti-Semitic and white supremacy.
 It seems to use religious arguments to justify political agendas.

 Structure - The movement does not have a centralized organizational structure but has groups in almost every Western nation.

 Recruitment - through extreme right-wing churches, survival groups, and word of mouth.

 Adherents - generally are Ku Klux Klan, Aryan Nation, Nazi Party, White Separatists groups, etc.

 Texts: Old and New Testaments of the Bible; some think sections of the U.S. Constitution were divinely inspired.

 Comments: True Christianity is Christ centered and focuses on love, forgiveness, and patience and is opposed to racism.
 However, there is none of that in the Christian Identity Movement, which advocates racism and anti-Semitism.
 It is a dangerous group.